fenago/katacoda-scenarios/hlf-advanced-configtxgen-anchor/steps/6/text.md

-Print the contents of a channel creation tx named create_chan_tx.pb to the screen as JSON.
+Construct an organization definition based on the parameters such as MSPDir from configtx.yaml and print it as JSON to the screen.
+(This output is useful for channel reconfiguration workflows, such as adding a member).

-`configtxgen -inspectChannelCreateTx ./Org1Anchors.tx`{{copy}}
+`configtxgen -printOrg Org1`{{copy}}

-You can also store the result in the json file by running `mkdir -p temp && configtxgen -inspectChannelCreateTx ./Org1Anchors.tx > temp/updatepeers.json`{{copy}}
+You can also store the result in the json file by running `mkdir -p temp && configtxgen -printOrg Org1 > temp/Org1.json`{{copy}}

 ```
 Usage of configtxgen:
-  -inspectChannelCreateTx string
+  -printOrg string
-        Prints the configuration contained in the transaction at the specified path
+        Prints the definition of an organization as JSON. (useful for adding an org to a channel manually)
 ```